cvitter/mattermost-standup-slash/README.md

 5. Fill in the form (refer to Mattermost help for full explanations of each field):
 	1. Title - your choice (i.e. Standup)
 	2. Description - your choice again;
-	3. Command Trigger Work - standup
+	3. Command Trigger Word - standup
 	4. Request URL - the URL of your flask application (i.e. http://something.com:5004/standup)
 	5. Response Username - optional
 	6. Response Icon - optional